MattVale1/RPSLib/README.md

 # RPSLib DLL:
 A small (but growing) collection of common code that is used throughout all of my Unity projects.
 The idea is to:
-- Save time re-writing the same code each project or in various classes.
+- Save time re-writing the same code for each project.
 - Provide optimized code for common operations, aiding in high performance for runtime.
 - Provide easy to use methods for more complex algorithms.

 # RPSLib.unitypackage:
-A Unity package called "RPSLib" is also included in this repo, this contains various scripts, prefabs, render pipeline configs, intro scene and artwork.
+A Unity package called "RPSLib" is also included in this repo, this contains various scripts, prefabs, render pipeline configs, an intro scene and artwork.
 This package actually contains a LOT more useful code.
 Such as inventory management, itemisation, quests and more...

 ⚠️ The Red Phoenix Studios logo included in the Unity package is **NOT** for reuse or modification.